U.S. Supreme Court divided over Kansas immigrant identity theft case

 The case centers on the employment verification process under federal immigration law requiring employers, on a form known as the I-9, to attest that an employee is authorized to work.
 The law also states that the form “may not be used for purposes other than for enforcement of this act.”

-Lawyers for the three men said that the federal government has the sole authority to prosecute individuals for providing fraudulent information during the I-9 employment verification process.
-The state said the men were prosecuted for the same false information that was placed on different forms used to withhold wages for tax purposes.
+While the federal government has the sole authority to prosecute individuals for providing fraudulent information during the I-9 employment verification process, the state prosecuted the three men for using the same false information on different forms used to withhold wages for tax purposes.

+Kavanaugh noted that Social Security numbers are asked on both form types.

+“So the states would, in essence, be able to go after unauthorized employment in a pretty substantial way, notwithstanding what Congress said about giving the federal government the role with employment verification,” Kavanaugh said.

 The state said in court papers that if the Kansas Supreme Court ruling is allowed to stand, “unauthorized aliens would enjoy a favored status, with immunity from state prosecution for violating criminal statutes that apply to everyone else.”